rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 Pillin tulee toimia seuraavasti. -->

 Create a class named `Whistle`.
 Add the variable `private String sound` to the class.
 After that, create the constructor `public Whistle(String whistleSound)`, which is used to create a new whistle that's given a sound.
+Finally, create the method `public void sound()`, which can be called by an object to print the sound.

 <!-- ```java
 Pilli sorsapilli = new Pilli("Kvaak");